 As well as designing gardens for a mix of private clients, schools and property developers in London and the south-west, Robert regularly writes a garden blog and has given talks on many aspects of garden design to horticultural societies and gardening clubs.

-Unlike some designers, who adopt a single design style which they replicate again and again, Robert believes that gardens with enduring appeal stem from a designer’s ability to reflect the individuality and character of their owners.
+Robert's skill in delivering client satisfaction is to accurately match delivery to client expectation through a strong understanding of client need and tastes.
+Unlike some designers, who adopt a single design style which they replicate again and again, Robert believes that gardens with enduring appeal stem from a designer’s ability to reflect the individuality and character of each specific project and location.
 So no two gardens he creates are ever the same.

-Robert, 48, now operates out of his garden shop and plant nursery in Shaftesbury called The Potting Shed, and lives with his wife and two daughters in Semley, just north of Shaftesbury.
-Robert’s inspiration comes from many sources – from Antoni Gaudi to Philipe Stark, and from classical music to everyday household items.
+Robert, 53, now operates from an office in Tisbury and lives with his wife and two daughters in Semley, just north of Shaftesbury.
+Robert’s inspiration comes from many sources – from Antoni Gaudi to Philipe Stark, and from classical music and overseas holidays to everyday household items.